Lombiq/Helpful-Extensions/Readme.md

 - ContainerWidget: Works as a container for further widgets.
 It has a FlowPart attached to it so it can contain additional widgets as well.
 - HtmlWidget: Adds HTML editing and displaying capabilities using a WYSIWYG editor.
 - LiquidWidget: Adds Liquid code editing and rendering capabilities.
+- MenuWidget: Renders a Bootstrap navigation menu using the provided `MenuItem`s as a widget.

 ### Helpful Content Types